rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 - `RX` stands for 'Regex'.
 It is a more comprehensive (and notoriously cryptic) method of matching text.
 Check the [<ins>**.NET Regex Guide**</ins>](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) for more information.
 - `EX` stands for 'Expression'.
 It is discussed below.

 The properties are processed in the order in the table.
 You can change the order by selecting a row and using the Up/Down buttons at the top of the form.
 Only one row can be moved at a time.
-The delete button, also at the top of the form, removes selected rows.
+The delete button, also at the top of the form, removes the selected row.

 Note the textbox adjacent to the `Edit` button is a representation of the table settings in `JSON` format.
 You can edit it if you want, but the form is probably easier to use.